Logarithmic Riemann-Hilbert correspondences for rigid varieties: Application to Shimura Varieties

-Let us also explain the construction of $\BSh{\rep}$ more concretely via the representation of the fundamental groups of \Pth{connected components} of $\Model_{\levcp, \bC}^\an$, under the classical correspondence between local systems and fundamental group representations. \Ref{See, for example, \cite[\aCor 3.10]{Voisin:2003-HTC-2}.}
+Let us also explain the construction of $\BSh{\rep}$ more concretely via the representation of the fundamental groups of \Pth{connected components} of $\Model_{\levcp, \bC}^\an$, under the classical correspondence between local systems and fundamental group representations.